The proper function of man is to live, not to exist. I shall not waste my days in trying to prolong them. I shall use my time.

 What shall we do?

 “About time you stopped,” time says.
-“There’s things to see and feelings to feel and laughter to be had.
+“There are things to see and feelings to feel and laughter to be had.
 You’d miss it if you’d kept on the way you were.”

 Why have we collected multi-colored debris and festering so-need-to-be-discarded habits?
 Time slips, slips through our fingers.